-USC Trojan Vision is the student operated television station located at the University of Southern California’s University Park campus.
-Trojan Vision’s programming is produced by USC students and broadcasts in HD on cable channel 8.1 to the entire USC campus and surrounding student housing, reaching more than 29,000 students and 18,000 university employees, and to the greater Los Angeles area on Time Warner Spectrum Channel 36, reaching over 700,000 homes, as well as streaming on Facebook.
+Trojan Vision is the University of Southern California’s student-operated television station located at USC’s University Park Campus at the Robert Zemeckis Center for Digital Arts.
+Trojan Vision shows are produced and crewed entirely by students.
+Broadcast in HD on cable channel 8.1 to the entire USC campus and surrounding housing.
+This broadcast reaches over 29,000 students and 18,000 university employees, as well as over 700,000 homes in the greater Los Angeles area on Time Warner Educational Access Channel 36.
+Our programs are also live-streamed on Trojan Vision’s Facebook page.

 USC School of Cinematic Arts

-The University of Southern California’s School of Cinematic Arts is one of the leading media schools in the world.
+The USC School of Cinematic Arts is one of the leading media schools in the world.
 Founded in collaboration with the Academy of Motion Picture Arts and Sciences in 1929, the USC School of Cinematic Arts has fueled and mirrored the growth of entertainment as an industry and an art form.
-The School offers comprehensive programs in directing, producing, writing, cinema and media studies, animation and digital arts, production, interactive media and games, all backed by a broad liberal arts education and taught by leading practitioners in each field.
-Its more than 13,000 alumni are among the world’s most distinguished animators, scholars, teachers, writers, directors, producers, cinematographers, editors, sound experts, video game designers and industry executives.
-Since 1973 not a year has passed without an alumnus or alumna being nominated for an Academy Award or an Emmy.
+The school offers comprehensive programs in directing, producing, writing, critical film studies, digital arts, interactive media and games, and animation.
+These programs are all backed by a broad liberal arts education and are taught by leading professionals in each field.
+SCA boasts more than 13,000 alumni who are among the world’s most distinguished animators, scholars, teachers, writers, directors, producers, cinematographers, editors, sound experts, video game designers, industry executives and more.
+Since 1973, not a year has passed without one of our alumni being nominated for an Academy Award or an Emmy.